royalcreator1/snake-game/README.md

 # Nokia Snake Game

 **First app made with Cursor AI Assistant in just 5 minutes! 🚀**
-*1 min for development, 4 min configuring git access, and about 15 min to understand what was created.
-This is what happens when you combine fun nostalgia with intelligent code generation.*

 A retro-style Snake game with a Nokia phone interface, complete with leaderboard tracking and score persistence.